 A webinar I watched in April 2019 suggested that infrastructure investments may double over the next 16 years.
 But few new infrastructure and real estate funds launched in 2019, and the market continued talking about the issue of ‘dry powder’ – too much cash chasing too few opportunities.

 Are UK pension schemes looking to increase their allocations to real assets?
 How does their choice of end games influence their ability to invest in illiquid assets?
 Do they see illiquidity as an advantage or an obstacle?
 And are DC schemes developing an appetite for real assets?
-In attempting to answer these questions, mallowstreet Insights reviews recent developments.
+Looking to answer these questions in an upcoming Real Assets Survey, mallowstreet Insights reviews recent developments.

 Is demand for real assets on the rise?